-Though the Registrar's Office tracks every student's progress toward meeting degree requirements, each student is ultimately responsible for determining and completing the academic credits s/he needs to satisfy the degree requirements.
+Though the Registrar's Office tracks every student's progress toward meeting degree requirements, each student is ultimately responsible for determining and completing the academic credits they need to satisfy the degree requirements.

 Second Baccalaureate Degree

 A second baccalaureate degree may be earned by Northland College graduates.
 The following provisions apply: